Naturally Relaxing Retreats in World Heritage Okinawa

 After touring Kouri Island, cycle across the other side of Yagaji Island toward Nago, then head northward along the wild west coast of Kunigami.
 Route 58 incorporates a paved side path for bicycles and pedestrians.
 Along this scenic, mostly flat road, you will ride past jagged concrete sea walls, above stage-like steps down to sandy shores, around sharp guard-railed bends, through rocky mountain tunnels, all the way up to the raised coral reefs of Cape Hedo.

 From Cape Hedo, you can see the four rocky peaks of Ashimui, Okinawa’s ancient sacred site.
-Ashimui is part of Daisekirinzan, the Earth’s northernmost tropical karst of eroded limestone, formed by crustal movements in the ocean some 250 million years ago.
+Ashimui, where Daisekirinzan is situated, is the Earth’s northernmost tropical karst of eroded limestone, formed by crustal movements in the ocean some 250 million years ago.

 Occupying most of Kunigami, the 13,600-hectare Yambaru National Park covers a mountainous area of ancient forests and rare endemic wildlife.
-Yanbaru literally means “densely forested mountains” and is part of the new Natural World Heritage Site that includes Northern Okinawa and Iriomote Island, as well as Amami Oshima and Tokunoshima.
+Yanbaru literally means “densely forested mountains” and is part of the new Natural World Heritage Site that includes Northern Okinawa and Iriomote Island, as well as Amami-Oshima Island and Tokunoshima.

 Yanbaru is also an ideal place to engage in birdwatching and forest bathing.
 Among its native subtropical flora are epiphytic ferns and orchids, living fossil cycads, giant banyans, evergreen itajii trees, and the famous towering Okinawa urajirogashi tree on Mt.
 Ibudake.
 Endemic species of fauna include the iconic yanbaru kuina (Okinawa rail), noguchi gera (Okinawa woodpecker), and ryukyu yamagame (Ryukyu black breasted leaf turtle).
 Hike up to cloud forests on Mt.
 Yonahadake, admire spectacular views from limestone cliffs overlooking Shioya Bay, or follow a scenic trail leading to the 26-meter drop of Hiji Otaki Falls.